ch45/Processing_audio_vinyl_12inch/README.md

 - When cutting rotate more than once per Processing frame
 - Now draws the vinyl 'biscuit'
 - Now renders an audio file placed in a data sub directory
+- Add rendering of audio file to PDF vinyl

 ## TODO

-- Add the render to PDF
 - Create a label
   - Create side 1 and 2 (for realistic)
   - Add the file name as the text on the label